What Is Commercial Banking?

-What do Banks do for Businesses?
+What Do Banks Do for Businesses?

 - Investment Banking: Most commercial banks focus on the day-to-day activities of businesses.
 Investment banks, on the other hand, help with less-frequent major financial transactions.
-For example, if a business wants to “go public” or sell a large amount of debt to fund expansion, an investment bank can help.
+For example, if a business wants to “go public,” sell a large amount of debt, or use other methods to fund expansion, an investment bank can help.

 Benefits of a Business Account